 - Using Facebook’s click to call ads

 Everyone, well almost everyone, browses through social media on a regular basis.
 Advocacies can definitely leverage this use of Facebook for their campaigns.
 Besides, Facebook offers local advertising which means that your ads show up when they happen to be near your office’s location.
-While scrolling, people can see your ad and if it interests them, they just have to click to call and enquire.
+While scrolling, people can see your ad and if it interests them, they just have to use the click to call button and enquire.

 Maybe you are an advocacy group looking to recruit volunteers in your locality for an upcoming campaign.
 All you have to do now is advertise on Facebook and wait for potential volunteers to simply reach out to you by calling.